XronosSchedulingLtd/schedulerinstallationdocs/productionmode.rst

 You're now ready to run up your application in production mode.

-Create a symbolic link to this file in /etc/nginx/sites-enabled with:
+Create a symbolic link in /etc/nginx/sites-enabled to the configuration file created earlier with:

 ::